 Yes.
 GST-registered businesses can claim GST credit.
 Report on GST return.
 File claim showing CIF value and GST paid at import.

 Sea freight consolidation + GST registration = lowest cost.
 Ship via freight forwarder, clear customs yourself.
-Cost per drone: ~NZ$200โ300 total import fees vs. NZ$800โ1,000 via courier.
+Cost per drone: ~costs vary significantly depending on the drone and accessories chosen total import fees vs. costs vary significantly depending on the drone and accessories chosen via courier.

 After for recreational drones.
 If commercial operations planned, recommend pre-import CAA check.
 Type approval usually exists for major brands (DJI, Auterion), but verify.